State Rep. Dan Forestal

 State Representative Dan Forestal has lived in Indiana House District 100 nearly his entire life and was first elected to the Indiana House of Representatives on Nov.
 6, 2012.
 He serves as the Assistant Democratic Caucus Chair in the Indiana House of Representatives.
 Forestal is the ranking minority member of the Roads and Transportation Committee and is a member of the Elections and Apportionment, Financial Institutions, and Public Policy committees.

-Currently a lieutenant with the Indianapolis Fire Department, Forestal has also served as a bailiff in Marion County Superior Court 11 and as a guard at Marion County Jail II.
+Currently a private with the Indianapolis Fire Department, Forestal has also served as a bailiff in Marion County Superior Court 11 and as a guard at Marion County Jail II.
 He also ran a small business that bought and rehabilitated abandoned homes in Indianapolis.

 Forestal has dedicated his life to serving his community.
 He is an active member in Firefighters Local 416, the International Association of Firefighters, and the Indianapolis Fire Department’s Emerald Society.
 Forestal’s community involvement has included working with Habitat for Humanity, the Knights of Columbus and the Wheeler Mission.
 He received the Good Neighbor Award from the Community Heights Neighborhood in his district.